yuvalmGS/gigaspaces-wiki-jekyll/xap97adm/network-multi-nic.markdown

 {% note icon=false %}

 {% indent %}
-The following procedure explains the general configuration process required to test and configure the Multi-NIC settings in GigaSpaces.
+The following procedure explains the general configuration process required to test and configure the Multi-NIC settings in XAP.
 **Please refer to these sections only if the out-of-the-box settings fail to work**.
 {% endindent %}

 {% endnote %}

+{% warning %}
-{% exclamation %} Make sure your network and machines running GigaSpaces are configured to have multicast enabled.
+Make sure your network and machines running GigaSpaces are configured to have multicast enabled.
 See the [Multicast Configuration](./network-multicast.html) section for details on how to enable multicast.
+{%endwarning%}

-# Configuring GigaSpaces for Multiple NICs
+# Configuring XAP for Multiple NICs

 1. [Viewing the network interface information](./network-multi-nic-advanced.html#1) (optional)
 1. [Specifying a network card to bind the lookup service](./network-multi-nic-advanced.html#2)